-Dr. Autumn Winslow is a post-doctoral psychologist at the Williamsburg Therapy Group who provides psychotherapy to adults and adolescents.
+Dr. Autumn Winslow is a post-doctoral psychologist at the Williamsburg Therapy Group who provides psychotherapy to adults, adolescents, and couples.
 She specializes in working with anxiety, depression, relationship issues, substance use, difficult life transitions, and stressors related to gender and sexuality.
 She also has clinical expertise in the treatment of premenstrual dysphoric disorder (PMDD).

 Dr. Winslow works from an integrative treatment perspective which emphasizes both relational and humanistic approaches.
 Such approaches allow for a greater understanding of patterns in one’s relationships, while building on existing strengths and each of our own capacities for self-determination and change.
 She also integrates the use of emotion regulation skills seen in dialectical behavior therapy (DBT) and mindfulness-based techniques for managing overwhelming distress, such as anxiety, impulse control concerns, and sleep difficulties.

 For those struggling with issues related to substance use, Dr. Winslow works from a harm-reduction psychotherapy framework which emphasizes meeting the client where they are in their recovery journey to develop meaningful, realistic goals for improving everyday functioning and quality of life.